 Hi, I’m Joel aan ‘t Goor, and I’d like to share a bit of my story with you.

 What triggered it?
 It wasn’t like living and studying in Lisbon were a challenge.
-My time under the Portuguese sun mainly consisted of parties, alcoholic refreshments, and trying to remain standing on a surfboard.
+My time under the Portuguese sun mainly consisted of parties, alcoholic refreshments, and trying to remain upright on a surfboard.
 Yet after four months of schedule-free living, something had started to gnaw at me: What was the point of all this?
 How did my life matter?
 How does man really matter in the short time he’s here on this earth?

 And what is humanity doing here on this tiny planet, in this universe with all its trillions of stars?
 What I became convinced of was that it didn’t matter, and that all the beauty and all the suffering in the world were but fleeting.
 This gave me that feeling of “emptiness” and deep meaninglessness.
 My “solution” to this was, in my opinion, ingenious: I kept a busy schedule to steer clear of that empty feeling.
 Full of ambition, I wanted to make things as fun as possible for myself and those around me.
 So that’s what I decided to do.
 Work hard, play hard, and show the world what I was all about.